Oct 17, 2025

 Wellness days: Dedicate a day to practical workshops on stress management, active breaks, or mindfulness sessions that provide useful tools.

-Implementation and follow-up: a never-ending cycle
+Implementation and follow-up: a cycle that never ends

 Strategies that work to create a positive work environment

-The prevention of psychosocial risks is much more than complying with a norm.
-The real game is won by weaving a culture where well-being is not an isolated initiative but part of the company’s DNA.
+The prevention of psychosocial risks is much more than complying with a regulation.
+The real game is won by weaving a culture where well-being is not an isolated initiative but part of the company's DNA.
 It is about building a space where people feel safe, valued, and eager to give their best.

 Communication as a pillar of trust

-Recognition as a driver of motivation
+Recognition as a motivator

-A simple specific "thank you" for a job well done, a mention in the weekly meeting, or an email highlighting someone’s effort can transform a person’s morale.
+A simple "thank you" for a job well done, a mention in the weekly meeting, or an email highlighting someone’s effort can transform a person's morale.
 It is about making good work visible and celebrating achievements, big and small.

 The work-life balance is non-negotiable

-Some strategies that make a difference include:
+Some strategies that make a difference:

 Without data, your initiatives run the risk of being seen as an expense rather than the strategic investment they truly are.
-Measuring success allows you to understand which strategies connect with your team, which need adjustment, and how each action contributes to a healthier and more productive culture.
+Measuring success allows you to understand which strategies resonate with your team, which need adjustment, and how each action contributes to a healthier and more productive culture.
 It’s about moving from intuition to evidence.

 Quantitative metrics that speak for themselves